hundeboll/grind/README.markdown

 $
 ```

-One of the main features of `grive` is the ability to do simultaneous uploads.
+One of the main features of `grind` is the ability to do simultaneous uploads.
 To enable this, use the threads flag:

 ```
-$ python grive.py --verbose --threads 5 ~/Drive
+$ python grind.py --verbose --threads 5 ~/Drive

 2014-01-19 10:05:33,283 ./grind.py INFO: resolving drive files (0 files received)
 2014-01-19 10:05:43,914 ./grind.py INFO: resolving drive files (1000 files received)